ktheiss22/IntroToPython_Week5/ktheissnotes_week5.md

 ## What is Python?

-- Interpreted, high-level language
+- Interpreted, high-level language (means it does memory management, takes care of details, opposite of interpreted language is complied, easy to learn and write)
-- Very popular among computational biologists
+- Very popular among computational biologists (libraries exist for us to use already)
 - One of the most "human readable" programming languages
-- One of the few languages where line indentation is actually interpreted as part of the code
+- One of the few languages where line indentation is actually interpreted as part of the code (spacing tells when codes should be executed)
 - Python is _much_ less picky than bash about spacing within lines, though
 - Dynamically typed (don't worry, we'll get to this later)

 ## Three Ways to Run Python
+>>> means we cannot do bash commands
+>>> quit() to exit

 ### Python Interpreter